jjwatts/gigantum-client/README.md

 ## Gigantum Quickstart

 Gigantum is `pip`-installable, note that Docker needs to be installed (See instructions below).
+Once installed, just open your browser to http://localhost:10000!

 ```bash
 pip install gigantum
 gigantum install && gigantum start
 ```

-Then open your browser to http://localhost:10000!
+Gigantum can also be delivered as a convenient desktop application, available on our [Downloads page](https://gigantum.com/download).

 ## Build and Run Gigantum from Source